evjan/stripetime/README.md

 Todo
 --
+- Playback is wonky when switching between cards, reset the timer when the page loads and disable autoplay
 - Display buttons on top of video
+- Remove admin things
 - "Play again" - what should it do after you've looked at the answer?
 - Play the video and select the start and end points in admin mode
 - Check if admin